Star Wars: Episode VII: The Force Awakens

 The plot had no structure, no driving Force.
 Ho, ho.
 This happened, and then this happened, and then this happened, all with no plot threads connecting them.
 In fact, even though the story is very small-scale, it felt very rushed, despite the fact that a ninety-minute story is being stretched out to fill a one-hundred-and-thirty-five-minute movie.
 It’s pacing was very, shall we say, spastic.
 It felt like the shortest Star Wars movie I had ever seen.
 It simply has no time to tell a good story or develop interesting, relatable characters.

 It was a complete retread of A New Hope, from the cute droid on a secret mission to the big bad superweapon that can destroy planets.
 And fans of this movie need to stop trying to tell me that The Force Awakens needed to prove itself by redoing familiar material.
-But just rehashing old, worn material is no way to prove yourself if you do it in such an immature, arrogant, lazy, politically correct way.
+Just rehashing old, worn material is no way to prove yourself if you do it in such an immature, arrogant, lazy, politically correct way.
 If it ain’t broke, don’t fix it!
 Kotaku put it perfectly:

 “If Kylo Ren drops an ‘I am your brother’ bombshell on Rey, I’m totally going to walk out of the cinema.”

 So let me rephrase parts of the plot for you so I can further overstate my case.
 The film starts with the Galactic Empire – I mean, the First Order – pursuing a Rebel leader – I mean, a Resistance pilot – who has the Death Star plans – I mean, a star map to Luke Skywalker’s location.
 The Rebel leader – I mean, Resistance pilot – stores the information inside of R2-D2 – I mean, BB-8 – who flees into the deserts of Tatooine – I mean, Jakku – to somehow get the Death Star plans – I mean, star chart – back to the Rebel Alliance – I mean, the Resistance.
 The very literal Space Nazis are led by an evil Sith Lord named Darth Vader – I mean, Pussy Darth Vader Wannabe – who was once the apprentice of Obi-Wan Kenobi – I mean, Luke Skywalker – but turned to the dark side because of all sorts of emotional trauma – I mean … oh yeah, we literally have no reason why PDVW turned to the dark side.
 On another part of Tatooine – I mean, Jakku – lives Luke Skywalker – I mean Rey.
 R2-D2 – I mean, BB-8 – conveniently finds Luke – I mean Rey.
 Luke – I mean, Rey – through perilous circumstances, meets up with Obi-Wan Kenobi – I mean, Han Solo – who will serve as a mentor figure.
 Toss in a space cantina scene.
 We learn that the Galactic Empire – I mean, the First Order – has created a massive Death Star – I mean, Starkiller Base – that has the ability to fire a laser beam to destroy a planet – I mean, multiple planets.
 Show an actual planet-destroying scene.
 The heroes sneak into the Death Star – I mean, Starkiller Base – and disable a particular system in it.
-They escape, but the mentor figure dies.
+They escape, but Obi-Wan – I mean, Han Solo – dies.
 The Rebels – I mean, Resistance – discuss how to destroy the Death Star – I mean, Starkiller Base – which has an easily exploitable weak point that only a group of small fighters can access.
 The fighters can fly through a trench-like structure and blast the weak point, somehow conveniently blowing the whole damn thing up.
 That happens.
-The Force Awakens even tosses in a scene from The Empire Strikes Back in which Luke -I mean, Rey – leaves the Rebels – I mean, the Resistance – to seek out Yoda – I mean, Luke Skywalker.
+The Force Awakens even tosses in a scene from The Empire Strikes Back in which Luke – I mean, Rey – leaves the Rebels – I mean, the Resistance – to seek out Yoda – I mean, Luke Skywalker.
+OBVIOUS YET?

 The only way to impress anyone (namely me) with a new Star Wars movie is to create an original story, and do it well.
 Tell an original story.
 Bring back the old characters and give them starring roles.
 Introduce the new stars, but make sure that the old stars are still stars instead of side characters.
 Write a good script.
 Have memorable, well-written dialogue.
 Compose a memorable soundtrack.
 I know that J.J.
 Abrams has the ability to head all that.
 He’s done it before with both of the solid Star Trek movies, Super 8, and Mission: Impossible 3 to a lesser extent.
 In fact, I feel like this movie’s failure (in my eyes) was the fault of Disney, not Abrams.